sidewayss/html-elements/README.md

     <script src="/html-elements/input-num.js"    type="module"></script>
 </head>
 ```
 NOTE: `html-elements` uses `await` at the top level of modules.
 The browser support grid is [here](https://caniuse.com/mdn-javascript_operators_await_top_level).
-The workaround is messy enough that I'm not inclined to make any changes.
+The workaround is funky enough that I'm not inclined to make any changes.
 Current global support is 92.93%, and while support for `await` without this feature goes back another 4 or 5 years, it only increases the global support to 94.66%.
-That's a mere 1.73% difference.

-It also uses [private properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties), which have a similar [support grid](https://caniuse.com/?search=private%20class), but can be transpiled out without too much trouble.
-If you wants to use `html-elements` but needs either of these workarounds, please let me know.
+`html-elements` also uses [private properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties), which also have [~93% support](https://caniuse.com/?search=private%20class), but can be transpiled out without too much trouble.
+If you want to use `html-elements` but require either of these workarounds, please submit an issue or a pull request.

 ### Managing Template Files
 There are built-in template files in the root directory: